 One of the first things to consider when seeking out vegetarian fare in Japan is your stance on dashi.
 Dashi is a broth made from steeping savory ingredients in water.
-Though some dashi are vegetarian, most commonly it is made from a blend of kombu seaweed and shavings of dried katsuo (skipjack tuna).
-Dashi is the foundation on which most traditional dishes are built, even seemingly vegetarian ones like miso soup and noodle dipping sauces.
+Though some dashi are vegan, most commonly it is made from a blend of kombu seaweed and shavings of dried katsuo (skipjack tuna).
+Dashi is the foundation on which most traditional dishes are built, even seemingly vegan ones like miso soup and noodle dipping sauces.
 Many otherwise flexible Japanese chefs consider being asked to refrain from using katsuo dashi an unreasonable request, perhaps akin to an Italian chef being asked to refrain from using garlic.
 Vegetarians willing to consume katsuo dashi will find their dining options expanded significantly.
 Those requiring strictly vegetarian meals should seek out restaurants or dishes advertised as vegan, as many dishes described as “vegetarian” in fact contain non-vegetarian dashi.

 Shojin ryori is traditional Buddhist monk cuisine.
 It is typically vegan (though exceptions exist depending on sect and region), with strict practitioners sometimes even avoiding pungent vegetables such as garlic.
 The best place in Miyagi to sample this kind of cuisine is at Ungai, an upscale restaurant on the grounds of Entsuin Temple in Matsushima.
 It offers guests a style of shojin ryori dubbed “Date Shojin,” an indulgent spin on the austere shojin meals eaten by actual monks.
 Date Shojin dishes do occasionally incorporate non-vegetarian dashi and shirasu.
 If you wish for your meal to be fully free of animal products, please inform Ungai when booking your reservation.

-Out of a sense of hospitality and desire to help foreign visitors enjoy Japanese culinary traditions, a number of inns and restaurants in Miyagi have started offering custom menus to accommodate the dietary restrictions of guests.
+Out of a sense of hospitality and desire to help visitors from abroad enjoy Japanese culinary traditions, a number of inns and restaurants in Miyagi have started offering custom menus to accommodate the dietary restrictions of guests.
 Though a common practice in many countries, it’s still relatively rare in Japan.
 In order to allow time for planning a custom menu and purchasing of the proper ingredients, these places typically require advance reservations.

-Yunushi Ichijo is a luxury hot springs in in the Mount Zao area.
+Yunushi Ichijo is a luxury hot springs ryokan in the Mount Zao area.
 It one of the most accommodating inns in Miyagi for those with dietary restrictions; they can adapt their fine kaiseki meals to accommodate vegetarians, vegans, and those with food allergies.
 Better yet, the food is exceptionally delicious and most of the ingredients are locally sourced—some are even grown on their own farm.

 Sunsunkan is a restaurant and lodge located out in the countryside of Minamisanriku in a repurposed former schoolhouse.
 The owner prides herself on being able to cook delicious meals for her guests regardless of dietary restriction.
 Vegetarian, vegan, allergen-free, halal—she is happy to accommodate any of these.
 Meal reservations for non-staying guests are required three days in advance.